jcvacaro/dqn-agent/Report.md

 | tau             | For soft update of target parameters               | 1e-3     |
 | lr              | The learning rate                                  |  5e-4    |

-## Ideas for Future Work
+## Ideas for future work

-- Evaluate other neural network architectures: Moving from a 3-layer MLP to a 4-layer MLP network impacted the learning time significantly.  evidence suggests that other models such as convolutional networks may bring additional gains.
+- Evaluate other neural network architectures: Moving from a 3-layer MLP to a 4-layer MLP network impacted the learning time significantly.
+This evidence suggests that other models such as convolutional or recurrent networks may bring additional gains.
 - Reward noise reduction: Looking at the reward plot above, it seems the reward has great variance over the 100 episodes.
 The advantage function is a common mechanism to reduce variance in policy gradients.
 An extension to the DQN algorithm is presented in Dueling Network Architectures for Deep Reinforcement Learning, which uses advantage functions.

 ## References